GabrielTrettel/AI_plays_something/tic-tac-toe/README.md

 ## **License**
 This software is subject to the terms of the BSD 3-Clause License.

-Check the file LICENSE to see the full license requirements
+Check the file LICENSE to see the full license requirements.